 - Once roasted completely, let the vegetables and apple cool enough to handle them, then remove the flesh of the squash from the skins and any of the remaining onion or garlic peels.
 Add the roasted vegetables and apple to a blender and blend until smooth.

-- Remove from the heat, then spoon into bowls and add garnishes if desired.
+- Remove from the heat, then spoon into bowls and garnish with a drizzle of olive oil, Parmesan cheese, sour cream, bacon bits, and/or fresh chopped cilantro.
 Enjoy!

 Nutrition